liammcluckie/Cook-House/README.md

     ![Screenshot of the above instructions](deployment/deploy-four.png)

-- Before completing the connection you must input all "Config Vars" under the settings tab in your app dashboard in order for deployment to be successfull.
+- Before completing the connection you must input all "Config Vars" under the settings tab in your app dashboard in order for deployment to be successful.
 Please note the "SECRET_KEY" value is blocked out for the purposes of this example.

     ![Screenshot of the above instructions](deployment/deploy-five.png)